milodubois/odin-recipes/README.md

 ## Project Overview

-This is a simple project I started on 15-May-2022 following instructions from the *free* and *open source* learning community called **[The Odin Project](https://www.theodinproject.com)** to practice the foundations of web develompent.
+This is a simple project I started on 15 May, 2022 following instructions from the *free* and *open source* learning community called **[The Odin Project](https://www.theodinproject.com)** to practice the foundations of web develompent.

 ## Objective